the80srobot/SpacePhysics/physics/DESIGN.md

 * (+) Mature debuggers, test frameworks and analysers
 * (+) Easy to use, limited surprises and good productivity
 * (-) Hard to integrate with other languages and game engines
+* (-) The FFI (CGO) is absurdly slow and hard to use correctly
-* (-) Existing libraries and know-how are centered web development, Cloud and security
+* (-) Existing libraries and know-how are centered around web development, Cloud and security
-* (-) Requires special care to avoid garbage collector inducing latency
+* (-) Requires special care to avoid latency issues related to garbage collection

 ## Performance